 As of November 30, 2018, the US Treasury claims that there is 261,498,926 oz of gold bullion in official US Gold reserves.

-Among all nations in the world, this is the most significant amount of official gold claimed by one country by far (Germany is 2nd with only 40% of the official gold the US claims to have).
+Among all nations in the world, the official US Gold Reserves are the most significant amount of official gold claimed by one country by far (Germany is 2nd with only 40% of the official gold the US claims to have).

 Below we will break down where in the United States this gold is supposedly stored and in what quantities.